Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 6/06 Chapter - Oracles.md

 >
 >You Face Danger to try to resist the taunt...
 ### [[Mystic Backlash]]
 Those who deal in magic may find themselves at the mercy of chaos.
-This oracle can supplement, or replace, the Pay the Price table (page 105) when resolving the outcome of a failed ritual or other negative interaction with mystical forces.
+This oracle can supplement, or replace, the [[Pay the Price]] table when resolving the outcome of a failed ritual or other negative interaction with mystical forces.
 Use this oracle in dramatic moments, or to introduce an unexpected outcome triggered by a match.
 ### [[Major Plot Twist]]
 Use this oracle to introduce a narrative surprise or revelation.
 Most of these results have a negative implication, and can be used to resolve a match at a crucial moment in your story.
 In particular, this is an effective tool to leverage

 when you make a move with matched 10’s on the challenge dice.
-This oracle offers similar results to the Pay the Price table (page 105), but is more focused on dramatic events tied to your current quests.
+This oracle offers similar results to the [[Pay the Price]] table, but is more focused on dramatic events tied to your current quests.

 >[!example]
 >Khulan has been defeated, but you roll a miss with matched 10’s when you Fulfill Your Vow.
 Perhaps these raiders are part of a larger force?
 The village is still in danger, leaving your vow unfulfilled.
 To get some more detail and resolve the match, you check the Major Plot Twist oracle.
 The oracle responds, “Two seemingly unrelated situations are shown to be connected.”